Dima-Zeklam/songr/README.md

 create a interface repository AlbumRepository extends CrudRepository  to save the data into database. made sure to try each route in the appliction.

+Lab: 13 - Related Resources and Integration Testing create Song entity, to make songs for each album the user should input the name,length and trackNumber for specific album bu visiting http://localhost:8080/addOneSong/{{id}}
+http://localhost:8080/songs to display the songs